Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Detailed system design

 The \lstinline{ExfiltrateData} could have multiple implementations.
 In our implementation, we create a list of possible exfiltration paths with the \texttt{SSH} and \texttt{HTTPS} protocols.
 Then, we find the shortest exfiltration path.
 However, other users can add alternate implementations to include other protocols (e.g., \texttt{DNS}). \emph{The key takeaway is that users choose the implementation they want to explore without modifying existing strategies.}

 We also design a library of common high-level deception and attack actions that are portable across environments in \tableRef{tab:action_translation}.
-For instance, the data exfiltration action (1) uses the attack graph service to identify the shortest exfiltration path, and (2) uses the environment state service to choose the correct protocol (e.g., \texttt{HTTP}) to use when exfiltrating the data.
+For instance, the data exfiltration action (1) uses the attack graph service to identify the shortest exfiltration path and (2) uses the environment state service to choose the correct protocol (e.g., \texttt{HTTP}) for data exfiltration.

 Similar to actions, defenders and attackers need to reason about the state of an environment (e.g., host used a decoy credential, infected a new host, found critical data).
-As seen in \secRef{sec:motivation}, existing tools expose low-level events (e.g., system calls, network tracing, outputs of a bash command, etc.) and require environment specific information (e.g., IP address of a decoy host).
-To make it easier to write and modify high-level strategies, we design an environment agnostic \telemetryModule\ inspired by Zeek~\cite{paxson1999bro} that decouples strategies' high-level observations from their low-level events.
+As seen in \secRef{sec:motivation}, existing tools expose low-level events (e.g., system calls, network tracing, outputs of a bash command, etc.) and require environment-specific information (e.g., IP address of a decoy host).
+To make it easier to write and modify high-level strategies, we design an environment-agnostic \telemetryModule\ inspired by Zeek~\cite{paxson1999bro} that decouples strategies' high-level observations from their low-level events.

 Current attack and defense emulation tools require implementations to have parsers for low-level telemetry data (e.g., network traces, command outputs)~\cite{caldera, holm2022lore, enoch2020harmer, elasticsearch, ibmSecurityQRadar}.
-As a result, strategy implementations become (1) hard to modify because they have large amounts of low-level code to process the data, and (2) hard to extend because they are tightly coupled to the type of telemetry data.
+As a result, strategy implementations become (1) hard to modify because they have large amounts of low-level code to process the data and (2) hard to extend because they are tightly coupled to the type of telemetry data.